Rhetorical situation: Vatz's challenge

 An important critique of Bitzer's theory came in 1973 from Richard E. Vatz.
 Vatz believes that rhetoric defines a situation, because the context and choices of events could be forever described, but the persuader or influencer or rhetor must select which events to make part of the agenda.
 Choosing certain events and not others, and deciding their relative value or importance, creates a certain presence, or salience.
 Vatz quotes Chaïm Perelman: "By the very fact of selecting certain elements and presenting them to the audience, their importance and pertinency to the discussion are implied.
-Indeed such a choice endows these elements with a presence…"
+Indeed such a choice endows these elements with a presence..."

 In essence, Vatz claims that the definitive elements of rhetorical efforts are the struggle to create for a chosen audience saliences or agendas, and this creation is then followed by the struggle to infuse the selected situation or facts with meaning or significance.
 What are we persuaded to talk about?
 What are we persuaded it means or signifies?
-These questions are the relevant ones to understand persuasion, not - What does the situation make us talk about? or, What does it intrinsically mean?
+These questions are the relevant ones to understand persuasion, not "What does the situation make us talk about?" or "What does it intrinsically mean?".
 Situations that do not physically make us attend to them are avoided and reflect the significance of subjectivity in framing socio-political realities.
 Vatz believes that situations are created, for example, when an activist sets an agenda to focus on climate change, thus creating a "rhetorical situation" (a situation determined by rhetoric).
-The activist (rhetor) enjoys more agency because s/he is not "controlled" by a situation, but creates the situation by making it salient in language.
+The activist (rhetor) enjoys more agency because they are not "controlled" by a situation, but creates the situation by making it salient in language.
 Vatz emphasizes the social construction of the situation as opposed to Bitzer's realism or objectivism.

 While the two opinions have been widely recognized, Vatz has acknowledged that his piece is less recognized than Bitzer's.
 Vatz admits, while claiming that audience acceptance is not dispositive for measuring validity or predictive for future audience acceptance, that "more articles and professionals in our field cite his situational perspective than my rhetorical perspective."
 Bitzer's objectivism is clear, and easily taught as a method, despite Vatz's criticism.
 Vatz claims that portraying rhetoric as situation-based vitiates rhetoric as an important field, while portraying rhetoric as the cause of what people see as pressing situations enhances its significance as a field of study.